Last Updated on Samuel Franklinby

 Killing Floor 2 Sharpshooter Weapons Loadout Guide

-As noted in the introduction the Sharpshooter can split into two distinct pathways that each have their own choices of weapons and in turn perks to buff those styles.
+As noted in the introduction the Sharpshooter can split into two distinct pathways that each have their own choices of Sharpshooter best weapons and in turn perks to buff those styles.
 On one side players can lean into the deadly heavy weapons of the Sharpshooter to cause massive destruction against the toughest ZEDs and on the other side create a flexible fighter that trades some of this power for the ability to handle all ZEDs reasonably well and be less reliant on teammates to clear lower tier ZEDs.
 As a result the following end game loadouts for your weapons as the Sharpshooter should be your priority for their optimal setup:

 - Rail Gun and SPX 464: One of the core builds for the Sharpshooter that gives you fantastic large and medium ZED killing power and dive into the intended role of the class when supported with a party to handle the trash ZED enemies.
-The Rail Gun is ideal for large ZEDs in Killing Floor 2 with its huge damage at the cost of fire rate and the single shot magazine which is further empowered with our perk choices of Sniper and Stability.
+The Rail Gun is the best Sharpshooter weapon for large ZEDs in Killing Floor 2 with its huge damage at the cost of fire rate and the single shot magazine which is further empowered with our perk choices of Sniper and Stability.
 This weapon has an alternative lock on fire mode that trades some damage for homing but is rarely used in practice.
 The SPX 464 is a popular pairing with the Rail Gun for its effectiveness against the medium tier enemies that don’t quite require Rail Gun ammo but are still durable.
 While the SPX 464 has a larger magazine size and starting ammunition than the Rail Gun this build does leave the Sharpshooter without an easy way to clear basic level ZEDs.

 - Rail Gun or M99 AMR and .500 Magnum: Similar to the above loadout this gives players similar large and medium ZED killing proficiency with some hard hitting weapons at the core.
 However, with the Rail Gun option players can squeeze in the Dual 9mm pistols into their weight limit which gives you a usable backup option to clear waves by yourself if there are a lack of allies around to assist.